rbw/nawano/README.md

 **Want some free Nano to get started?**

 - You can get a small amount for testing purposes at [nano-faucet.org](https://nano-faucet.org)

+Please bare in mind that—just as the official Nano software—Nawano uses the *BSD 2-Clause License* (i.e. no liability for loss of funds).

 Demo